jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-vagrant.rst

 Some basic Vagrant commands are listed below:

   * ``vagrant up``: Start the virtual machine.
 If the virtual machine defined in the Vagrantfile does not exist, it will be created and the provisioning script will be run.

     * ``vagrant up --provision``: Start the virtual machine and force it to run the provisioning script.

   * ``vagrant reload``: Restart the virtual machine.
 Equivalent to ``vagrant halt`` followed by ``vagrant up``.

     * ``vagrant reload --provision``: Restart the virtual machine and force it to run the provisioning script.

   * ``vagrant suspend``: Freeze the current state of the virtual machine.
   * ``vagrant resume``: Reactivate a machine that has been suspended.
   * ``vagrant halt``: Attempt to shut down the virtual machine gracefully.

     * ``vagrant halt --force``: Force a shutdown.
 This is equivalent to pulling the plug.

   * ``vagrant status``: Show the status of the virtual machine.
   * ``vagrant destroy``: Deletes a virtual machine.
 The Vagrantfile is not deleted.

-.. warning: The descriptions above apply only to Vagrant 1.3.0 and later.
+.. warning:: The descriptions above apply only to Vagrant 1.3.0 and later.
    On Vagrant versions before 1.3.0, the ``vagrant up`` and ``vagrant reload`` commands worked as follows:

    * ``vagrant up``: Start the virtual machine and run the provisioning script.
 If the virtual machine defined in the Vagrantfile does not exist, it will be created.

      * ``vagrant up --no-provision``: Start the machine without provisioning it.

    * ``vagrant reload``: Restart the virtual machine and run the provisioning script.
 Equivalent to ``vagrant halt`` followed by ``vagrant up``.

      * ``vagrant reload --no-provision``: Restart the virtual machine without provisioning it.

 You can only run commands for a given Vagrant virtual machine if your working